Submit a question to be answered at a meeting of full Council

 The receipt and response to your question will be coordinated by the Constitutional Services Team.

-What will the Council do with my personal information when I submit a question?
+What will the Council do with personal information when a question is submitted?

 Please note that if you are unhappy with the handling of your data you have the right to complain to the Information Commissioners Office.